jchan1234/Garage-Door-Opener-Raspberry-Pi/README.md

 Link for 2 NO switch.
 You can use any NO switch https://www.amazon.ca/uxcell%C2%AE-uxcell3Sets-Magnetic-Normally-Security/dp/B07F5ZDLDR/ref=sr_1_5?crid=3F08GJP32J9WJ&keywords=normally%2Bopen%2Bmagnetic%2Bswitch&qid=1553876734&s=gateway&sprefix=Normally%2BOpen%2Caps%2C241&sr=8-5&th=1

-This will allow you to open/close 2 garage doors, log open and close time and email me if door is left open for more than 5 mins and more than 5 hours.
-Also, if it alerted me, it will also alert me when it is closed.
+This will allow you to open/close 2 garage doors, log open and close time and email you if door is left open for more than 5 mins and more than 5 hours.
+Also, if it alerted you, it will also alert you when it is closed.
 Also show the last 10 lines of the log on the page.
+A picture and a 30 seconds video is taken each time the door is open or when 'Take picture' button is pushed.
+You will be able to navigate the last 20 pictures/video taken and delete any of them.
+The pictures will be on /usr/share/webiopi/htdocs/po folder and video will be on /usr/share/webiopi/htdocs/vo.
+The log files are on /usr/share/webiopi/htdocs/l_garage.log and r_garage.log.

 Uses WebIOPI.

 GPIO Configuration